Flood insurance – getting the right cover

-If you live in England or Wales, you can contact your local Environment Agency office to ask for additional information on the level of risk in the area where you live.
+If you live in England, you can contact your local Environment Agency office to ask for additional information on the level of risk in the area where you live.

 You can ask the Environment Agency for what’s known as an insurance-related request letter.
 These are free of charge and include details such as:

 - The most recent National Flood Risk Assessment that was carried out